 Jessica Morris: I made the definite decision to become an actress at around age 16.
 Before that, I wanted to be a dancer and had taken classes since I was a young child.
 And I was toying around with becoming a psychologist.
 Studying human behavior is incredibly interesting to me and luckily that activity still exists in my acting life.

-support topoption com TITL: When it came to pursuing your career, which actors/actresses did you admire and was there one film or TV series that ultimately made you think ‘Yeah, that’s what I want to do?’
+TITL: When it came to pursing your career, which actors/actresses did you admire and was there one film or TV series that ultimately made you think ‘Yeah, that’s what I want to do?’

 JM: It wasn’t one actress or film that made me want to become an actress myself.
 I just always loved getting swept up in a story and imaginary world.
 The actors always looked so glamorous and free and I yearned to have an outlet like that where I could express all of the feelings that I had inside.